reasonml-old/reason-react/documentation.md

   };
 ```

-See also the use-case with the previous `refSetter`.
+See also the use-case with the previous `handler`.

 #### `setState`
 **Different use-cases than ReactJS' `setState`**!
 Since lifecycle events (below) and handlers return an `option state`, this `setState` API is rarely used and only serves as an escape hatch when you know what you're doing.